-A Tite (sometimes spelt Tyte) is an old Oxfordshire term applied to artificial hollow or trough where people collected spring water in days gone by.
-These were used for centuries before mains water was installed, and there were several Tites to be found around this part of Oxfordshire, in Chadlington, Hook Norton, Great Rollright, Shutford and Sandford St Martin.
+A Tite (sometimes spelled Tyte) is an old Oxfordshire term applied to artificial hollow or trough where people collected spring water in days gone by.
+These were used for centuries before mains water was installed, and there were several tites to be found around this part of Oxfordshire, in Chadlington, Hook Norton, Great Rollright, Shutford and Sandford St Martin.

 As well as The Tite Inn in Chadlington, Tite Lane in Hook Norton and Tyte Brook House in Sandford St Martin are named after this feature.

 Having spent the best part of 5 years looking at prospective businesses, and after the purchase of a freehold pub in Worcestershire fell through, Ann & David finally settled on the Tite Inn in Chadlington.
-This Pub had been closed for well over a year and was in a pretty sorry state of repair.
+The pub had been closed for well over a year and was in a pretty sorry state of repair.

 Having had no previous experience in the pub and restaurant industry, Ann & David opened the doors in early June 2012.
-Since then, they have seen the pub grow, particularly the restaurant side of the business, and seen the Tite once again take its place as the hub of the village.
+Since then, they have seen the pub grow, particularly the restaurant side of the business, and the Tite has once again taken its rightful place as the hub of the village.